example42/Example42-tutorials/slides/PuppetTutorial/20_PuppetDB.md

 This software is contributed from the community.

 #### Puppetdbquery module: Query PuppetDB from Puppet manifests
 An incredibly useful module that provides faces, functions and hiera backends that work with PuppetDB is the [puppetdbquery module](https://github.com/dalen/puppet-puppetdbquery).
-You can install it also from the Forge:
+We can install it also from the Forge:

       puppet module install dalen-puppetdbquery